-All Levels: Come join our aerial flexibility coach in this weekly 60-minute all-levels flexibility class!
+All Levels: Come join our flexibility coaches in this bi-weekly 60-minute all-levels flexibility class!
 In class, we will focus on building a regiment of safe flexibility.
 We will work on flexibility and strengthening to help all of your circus endeavors.
 Please bring water with you!

 Youth & Teen Aerial

-Youth Aerial: Does your child love to hang upside down?
+Youth Beginner Aerial: Does your child love to hang upside down?
 Love to monkey around?
 Your child will learn to fly and dance creatively up in the air!
 Students will also increase strength and flexibility as they are taught basic hangs, climbs, locks, inversions.
 Class time includes basic yoga warm-ups, conditioning games on the silks, instruction of skills and poses in the safety of an aerial nest.
-Offered twice weekly, this class is specifically designed for students aged 7-11.
-This is a beginner class, and the instructor will rotate between different aerial apparatuses each week.
+Offered on Thursdays from 4:30-5:30, this class is specifically designed for students aged 7-11.
+This is a beginner class, and will focus on silks and sling.

 Intermediate Teen Aerial: Offered weekly, this class is designed for the intermediate teen student who has mastered the basics.
 Emphasis will be on longer sequences, strength, and flow in the air.